minkere-kor/happy-gitting/readme.md

 `RH-1: It's me, Richard.`

-UC-3: What are you doing calling me?
-It’s one fucking thirty in the morning. `
+`UC-3: It’s one <-------> thirty in the morning.
+What are you doing calling me?`

 `RH-1: Sorry to do it to you, but we have the mother of a virus tearing through a major company file.`

 `UC-3: Okay, throw me some numbers.`
 <intense typing>

-`UC-3: Okay, give me a password.`
+`UC-3: Okay, give me your password.`

 `RH-1: My password?`